 Vector-borne illnesses are those passed to people through another source, such as a mosquito or a tick.
 These illnesses are not currently widespread in the Northeastern Ontario area.
 There is a possibility that, as a result of changes in climate and migration, the mosquitoes and ticks that are capable of causing illnesses could one day be a concern.

-Lyme disease is an infection transmitted through the bite of an infected tick.
+Lyme disease is an infection transmitted from the bite of an infected tick.
 In Ontario, Lyme disease is only transmitted through the black-legged tick.
-The majority of human cases reported occur as a result of exposure to areas known to harbour infected black-legged ticks.
-At this time, there are no reported cases of Lyme disease in the Porcupine Health Unit area however the black-legged tick has been identified.
+A number of these ticks have been identified across the Porcupine Health Unit area.

 It is for this reason that we recommend taking protective measures to avoid bites from either mosquitoes or ticks.

 If you have questions or concerns about West Nile virus or Lyme disease, contact a Public Health Inspector at 705-267-1181 or 1-800-461-1818.